alok/notational-fzf-vim/README.md

 directory.

 ## Caveat Emptor

--   There is no Simplenote syncing, and there never will be.
-I use plain text files synced over services like Dropbox for my notes, and I don't plan on changing that anytime soon.

 -   This plugin is just a wrapper over FZF that can view directories and open/create files.
 That's all it's ever meant to be.
 Anything else